Onboarding

 first_thread spawns your first thread no

 Each step is a {check, describe, apply} triple. check reports ok / missing / error from files and env, describe prints the exact change apply would make (file paths, unit names) so you can read it before consenting, and apply performs it.
-Steps that touch the system or store credentials or consent (consent, service, mcp, voice) are marked confirm-before-apply, and every consumer must confirm those first.
+Steps that touch the system or store a credential or a consent record (consent, service, mcp, voice) are marked confirm-before-apply, and every consumer must confirm those first.

 Drive the steps from the module: